-The dashboard below includes an inventory of HSH’s temporary shelter and crisis intervention resources and the number of total guests, the number of occupied units and beds, and the occupancy rate.
+The dashboard below includes an inventory of HSH’s temporary shelter and crisis intervention resources, the number of total guests, the number of occupied units and beds, and the occupancy rate.

 - Many unoccupied units are not immediately available for placement.
 At this time, our data system has limited ability to distinguish the status of vacant beds in greater detail.
 Reasons why beds or units may not be immediately available for placement include:

 - An individual unit may need to undergo repair or maintenance.